OxHainan/cloak-docs/docs/source/tee-blockchain-architecture/cloak-network.rst

 Multi-Party Transaction
 --------------------------

-In the Cloak network, users' private transactions are divided into confidential transactions and Multi-Party transactions.
+In the Cloak Network, users' private transactions are divided into confidential transactions and Multi-Party transactions.
 The confidential transaction can be executed normally without multi-Party participation.